Elegant-Queueing/student-version/README.md

 # Developer Manual

-This is a developer manula for the front end of the student mobile application.
+This is a developer manual for the front end of the student mobile application.

 ## How to obtain source code
 Clone this [github repository](https://github.com/Elegant-Queueing/student-version) to obtain the source code.
 The back-end is obtained through a [seperate repository](https://github.com/Elegant-Queueing/q-backend).